3.8 Development of entrepreneurship competence

 Transversal Key Competences, Entrepreneurship Education, e-Literacy, Media Literacy, Innovative Learning Environments

-By the transition from school to training it is to be observed that not all young people reach the primary school certification or the upper secondary school certification and thus do not have the necessary academic training maturity.
+By the transition from school to training it is to be observed that not all young people reach the primary school certification or the upper secondary school certification and thus, do not have the necessary academic training maturity.
 Others have deficits in social skills or have vague ideas of their career choice.
 For them, the transition to the professional training is difficult, because sufficiently basic school skills, concrete ideas of professional intentions, motivation and ability to integrate into an operational learning environment are provided.
 Both the novice into vocational and the novice into technical professional education must be offered adequate incentives at the transition from general education to professional education, because it is not only a social obligation but also an economic must to qualify all young people for the labour market.

 For this project, a detailed analysis of the problem of this critical transition must be performed and new programs should be developed and implemented.

 The co-existence of school and dual vocational training in the German-speaking Community offers young people two ways to reach vocational skills and a certification.
 In order to enable the transition from one training system to another during training without friction, learning outcomes and professional skills have to be mutually recognized.
 Because now a requirement in almost all professions is to combine good theoretical knowledge with informal practices, professional technical education and dual teaching can complement each other.
-As vocational training careers aren’t necessarily linear and natively, so-called Konnex rules are used, leading to the shortening of the training when appropriate academic knowledge is attained.
+As vocational training careers are not necessarily linear and natively, so-called Konnex rules are used, leading to the shortening of the training when appropriate academic knowledge is attained.
 These rules need to be further developed and expanded on the transition from vocational professional training in the master training.
 First steps to permeability, such as the issuing of the certificate 6B for medium apprentices by the Institute for Training and Further Education of Medium-Sized Businesses (Institut für Aus- und Weiterbildung des Mittelstandes, IAWM), have been taken.
 Thereby apprentices can first obtain a secondary education certification and a full recognition of their operational learning achievements.
 However, to achieve higher education, a 7B year must be completed successfully in vocational education.
-Deals of the 7B must be adapted to the needs of the journeyman, as full-day courses aren’t compatible with their professional life.
+Deals of the 7B must be adapted to the needs of the journeyman, as full-day courses are not compatible with their professional life.
 These offers may not be limited to professional skills that already most of the trainees possess.
 To meet the needs of colleges and universities, a specific offer must be created to prepare graduates for higher education.

 Non-formal and informal learning